Cheesecake Factory (CAKE) Q3 2017 Results - Earnings Call Transcript

 John William Ivankoe - JPMorgan Securities LLC

 Hi.
 The question, I think, has maybe a couple of parts, but the question is on the cost of growth that's in your business.
-The cost of growth as it relates to maintaining your same-store sales, maintaining your execution, but also the quantitative side, new unit inefficiencies (28:43) that exist in the P&L that are outside of pre-opening and, of course, costs that are related to G&A that are reflective to growth because you've always been a growth company for basically 40 years.
+The cost of growth as it relates to maintaining your same-store sales, maintaining your execution, but also the quantitative side, new unit inefficiencies that exist in the P&L that are outside of pre-opening and, of course, costs that are related to G&A that are reflective to growth because you've always been a growth company for basically 40 years.
 So, is there a way for us to begin to think about this company of just like how the P&L could look if you really do sustain a lower level of unit growth going forward, in other words, if fiscal 2018 isn't the bottom and that number of unit development kind of eases down from here?
-So, just to give for you (29:18) some more color of, really, the cost of growth that we can't see in the business that might be a future opportunity to perhaps fall.
+So, just to give some more color of, really, the cost of growth that we can't see in the business that might be a future opportunity to perhaps fall.

 Matthew Clark - The Cheesecake Factory, Inc.